 In 2015, a New York court granted the plaintiff in a matrimonial case permission to serve the defendant with a divorce summons solely by sending it to him in a private message via Facebook.
 Since that time, the courts have permitted plaintiffs to serve papers in part through social media platforms and by email.

-If you would like to get divorced, but your spouse avoids service, call Rudyuk Law Firm for a free consultation.
+If you would like to get divorced, but your spouse avoids service, call Rudyuk Law Firm for a consultation.